Cypher121/kettle/schedulers.md

 a specified number of ticks.
 The task is then recorded to a continuation and begins counting down whenever the scheduler (in this case ticker) calls it.

-`run once {}` creates a default [ExecutionConfiguration.Once](reference/kettle/coffee.cypher.kettle.scheduler/-execution-configuration/-companion/once.md), meaning the task will not re-run once completed.
+`run once {}` creates a default [ExecutionConfiguration](reference/kettle/coffee.cypher.kettle.scheduler/-execution-configuration/-companion/once.md), for a single execution meaning the task will not re-run once completed.

 ## Building on the task